Cheetah: Diet and hunting

-Cheetahs move their heads from side to side so the sharp carnassial teeth tear the flesh, which can then be swallowed without chewing.
-They typically begin with the hindquarters, and then progress toward the abdomen and the spine.
+Cheetahs move their heads from side to side so the blade-like shape carnassial teeth tear the flesh, which can then be swallowed without chewing.
+They typically begin with the hindquarters where the tissue is the softest, and then progress toward the abdomen and the spine.
 Ribs are chewed on at the ends, and the limbs are not generally torn apart while eating.
 Unless the prey is very small, the skeleton is left almost intact after feeding on the meat.
-Cheetahs might lose 10–15% of their kills to large carnivores such as hyenas and lions (and grey wolves in Iran).
-To defend itself or its prey, a cheetah will hold its body low to the ground and snarl with its mouth wide open, the eyes staring threateningly ahead and the ears folded backward.
+Cheetahs have been reported to lose 9–14% of their kills to larger and stronger predators.
+Unlike African wild dogs, cheetahs could cope with a 25% loss of kills, needing to spend only 4 hours per day hunting to recover the energy wasted; their high speed and short duration pursuits would make them energetically flexible.
+To defend itself or its prey, a cheetah holds its body low to the ground and snarls with its mouth wide open, the eyes staring threateningly ahead and the ears folded backward.
 This may be accompanied by moans, hisses and growls, and hitting the ground with the forepaws.
-Cheetahs have rarely been observed scavenging kills; this may be due to vultures and spotted hyena adroitly capturing and consuming heavy carcasses within a short time.
+Although uncommon, cases of wild cheetahs scavenging carcasses that they did not hunt themselves have been observed; even one case of a cheetah mother and her three 15 month old cubs stealing a kill from a spotted hyena (a topi) is known.
+Causes of this scavenging behavior are unclear.

+Cheetahs appear to have a comparatively higher hunting success rate than other predators.
+Their success rate for hunting Thomson gazelles is 70%, whereas the success rate of African wild dogs is 57%, of spotted hyenas 33%, and of lions 26%.
+Their success rate for hunting impalas is 26%, but of African wild dogs only 15.5%.